 WOPR28 will be hosted by Neotys in Marseille on May 29-31, 2019.
 The traditional Pre-WOPR Dinner will take place on Tuesday, May 28th.

 If you would like to attend WOPR28, please submit your application soon.
-We will begin sending invitations in mid-April.
+We may not be able to add any more attendees at this point (Mid-April) unless there are cancellations from current invitees.

 WOPR is a peer workshop for practitioners to share experiences in system performance and reliability, allow people interested in these topics to network with their peers, and to help build a community of professionals with common interests.
 Participants are asked to share first-person experience reports which are then discussed by the group.
 More information about Experience Reports is available at http://www.performance-workshop.org/experience-reports/.